-How to Grow Cannabis at Home: The Basics
+How to Grow Cannabis at Home: The 7 Most Important Basics

 Growing Cannabis From Seeds:

-The first being the vegetative stage.
+The first is the vegetative stage.
 This is when the plant grows its branches and leaves.
-Basically, it’s the time the plants develop their body and structure.
+Next, it’s time for the plants to develop their body and structure.
 The second phase is the flowering phase.
 This is the stage of the plant’s life we all wait for.
-This is when flowers start to develop that will form into buds.
-Photoperiod cannabis plants will not enter the flowering stage until they receive 12 hours of darkness per day.
-Autoflowering cannabis plants will flower based on age.
+This is when flowers start to develop, which will form into buds.
+Photoperiod cannabis plants will not enter the flowering stage until they receive 12 hours of darkness daily Autoflowering cannabis plants will flower based on age.
 Even if left under light for 24 hours a day.
-Regardless if you are buying photoperiod seeds/clones or auto-flowering seeds, they are both separated into two categories.
-Feminized and regular.
+Whether you are buying photoperiod seeds/clones or auto-flowering seeds, they are separated into two categories; feminized and regular.

 Cannabis is a dioecious plant.
-This means it takes a male to pollinate a female in order to reproduce.
+This means it takes a male to pollinate a female and reproduce.
 Regular seeds contain males and females.
-Females are the only ones that produce fruit (buds). and if you want to ensure seedless buds, you should stick with feminized seeds/clones.
+Females are the only ones that produce fruit (buds).
+And if you want to ensure seedless buds, you should stick with feminized seeds/clones.
 Feminized seeds are all females.
-When choosing which cannabis plants to grow, these are the things to be aware of before moving on to the decision of which particular strains you plan on growing.
+When choosing which cannabis plants to grow, these are the things to be aware of before deciding which strains you plan on growing.

 All tents use a zipper and flap system for closing and keeping interior light inside the tent while simultaneously keeping exterior light out.
-Outside light that reaches a female plant, when it is in its flowering cycle and in its 12 hours of darkness, can cause the plant to hermaphrodite.
-This is called a light stressed hermaphrodite.
-One major reason tents are so efficient and widely used, is the ability to prevent this from occurring.
-All tents contain access ports for venting as well as for power cord access. upper support bars are used for hanging your grow lights as NEEDED.
+Outside light reaches a female plant in its flowering cycle, and its 12 hours of darkness can cause the plant to hermaphrodite.
+This is called a light-stressed hermaphrodite.
+One primary reason tents are so efficient and widely used is the ability to prevent this.
+All tents contain access ports for venting and power cord access.
+Upper support bars are used for hanging your grow lights as NEEDED.

 What Lights Are Best to Grow Cannabis?:

-When deciding on which grow lights to purchase, it is important to remember the formulation of 50 watts per square foot of grow space.
-This calculation will allow the optimum results available to your specific plant.
-There are three basic categories of lights suitable for growing cannabis indoors.
-The first is HID (High Intensity Discharge).
-This category of light includes HPS (High Pressure Sodium), MH (Metal Halide), and CMH (Ceramic Metal Halide).
-These lights give off an extreme amount of light and require a separate ballast in which to power the light.
-The major drawback to these kind of lights, in relation to growing at home, is the heat.
-Out of all 3 categories of grow lights, HID’s far and wide produce the most heat.
-Many different type of HID lights are available on the market today.
+This category of light includes HPS (High-Pressure Sodium), MH (Metal Halide), and CMH (Ceramic Metal Halide).
+These lights give off extreme light and require a separate ballast to power the lamp.
+The heat is the major drawback to this kind of light growing at home.
+Out of all three categories of grow lights, HIDs far and wide produce the most heat.
+Many different types of HID lights are available on the market today.

 They are very bright and run cooler than traditional HID lights.
-When buying LED lights, it is important to note the “true wattage” of the light you are buying.
-The watts a manufacturer claims can be vastly different from the actual watts drawn from the outlet.
-When comparing the strength of watts per light, disregard all manufacturer claims, and only go off of the “true watts” or watts from the wall.
+When buying LED lights, it is essential to note the “true wattage” of the light you are buying.
+The watts a manufacturer claims can vastly differ from the actual watts drawn from the outlet.
+Therefore, when comparing the strength of watts per light, disregard all manufacturer claims and only go off the “true watts” or watts from the wall.

 How Do I Manage Ventilation/Air Flow

-Airflow and circulation is of paramount importance when growing indoors.
-In order to keep humidity and temperature in check, as well as help strengthen your plants, fans must be used.
+Airflow and circulation are of paramount importance when growing indoors.
+Fans must be used to keep humidity and temperature in check and help strengthen your plants.
 Lack of airflow can cause a multitude of issues.
-Mold and overheating being the first two that come to mind.
-A combination of factors will determine the size and types of fans needed to keep your tent at the optimal environmental condition for growing.
+Mold and overheating are the first two that come to mind.
+A combination of factors will determine the size and types of fans needed to keep your tent at the optimal environmental condition for growth.

-For example, in a medium-sized tent, running 1000watt ducted HPS light, to achieve an ideal growing environment, one would need to install a 6in in-line fan using 6in flex duct to the light pulling cool air from outside one end of the tent through the light and exhausting outside the opposite end of the tent.
+For example, in a medium-sized tent running a 1000watt ducted HPS light, to achieve an ideal growing environment, one would need to install a six inline fan using six flex ducts to the light pulling cool air from outside one end of the tent, through the light and exhausting outside the opposite end of the tent.

-A 4inch in-line fan using a duct to pull outside air inside the tent to introduce cooler air, and a simple 20 in box fan or a 16 in oscillating fan to distribute air movement.
-While a 600 watt LED in a 2×4 tent may only require a 4-inch exhaust fan connected to duct running outside the tent in combination with a small oscillating fan.
-It is important to note, carbon filters are made for just about every type of inline grow fan-produced.
-Installation of a carbon filter to your exhaust fan line will significantly reduce any and all odors associated with the exhausted air from your grow tent.
+A 4-inch inline fan uses a duct to pull outside air inside the tent to introduce a more relaxed atmosphere, and a simple 20-box fan or a 16-oscillating fan distributes air movement.
+At the same time, a 600-watt LED in a 2×4 tent may only require a 4-inch exhaust fan connected to a duct running outside the tent in combination with a small oscillating fan.
+Notably, carbon filters are made for just about every inline grow fan-produced.
+Therefore, installing a carbon filter to your exhaust fan line will significantly reduce any odors associated with the exhaust air from your grow tent.

 What Are Mediums?:

-When using the term “medium”, we are referring to anything the roots cling to.
-This can include different types of soils as well as other materials (used mostly in hydroponic setups).
+When using the term “medium,” we refer to anything the roots cling to.
+This can include different types of soils and other materials (used chiefly in hydroponic setups).
 When growing cannabis, you have one of two options, to grow in soil or to grow in water.
-The “world of soil” is quite massive.
+The “world of the soil” is quite massive.

-Choosing which to go with can be a daunting task in of itself.
-For the purposes of this article, we will stick with the two major ones: organic and non organic.
+Choosing which to go with can be a daunting task in itself.
+For this article, we will stick with the two major ones: organic and non-organic.
 Organic-based soils must contain at least 20%-25% formerly living carbon-based material.
-Nonorganic soil can be made into organic soil by adding organic amendments.
-Common organic amendments that are very beneficial to the growing of cannabis include bat guano and earthworms casing.
-Nonorganic amendments are often added as well.
+Non-organic earth can be made into organic soil by adding organic amendments.
+Common organic amendments that are very beneficial to the growing of cannabis include bat guano and earthworm casing.
+Non-organic amendments are often added as well.
 Such as perlite to help with drainage.

-It is very important to stay away from any potting soil that claims to “feed” your plant.
+It is essential to stay away from any png soil that claims to “feed” your plant.
 These types of soils have time-released nutrients and are not recommended for the growing of cannabis.
-Growing in water is known as growing “hydroponically”.
-When you are not using soil as a medium, another material must be used to help support the plant’s structure.
+Growing in water is known as increasing “hydroponically.”
+When you are not using soil as a medium, another material must help support the plant’s structure.
 This is accomplished by using materials such as clay pellets or coco fiber.
-These materials provide the top roots of the plant, something to hold on to while more roots search out moisture and nutrients.
+These materials provide the top roots of the plant, something to hold on to, while more seeds search for moisture and nutrients.

 There are different types of hydroponic systems and setups.
-A simple Google or YouTube search can help immensely when deciding on the right system to fit your specific needs.
+A simple Google or YouTube search can help immensely when deciding the right approach to fit your needs.
 Hydroponic growing does present some unique advantages.
-The one that I personally like the best is the lack of pests.
-While pest damage can still happen, with the absence of soil, you, in turn, have the absence of anything that is living or has laid eggs in said soil.
+The one that I like the best is the lack of pests.
+While pest damage can still happen, with the absence of soil, you, in turn, have the absence of anything living or laying eggs in said soil.

 Will I Need Nutrients?:

-Cannabis requires specific amounts of key nutrients in order to survive.
-Nearly all commercially available nutrients will have a series of three numbers printed on the bottom of the label.
+Cannabis requires specific amounts of critical nutrients to survive.
+Nearly all commercially available nutrients will have three numbers printed on the bottom of the label.
 These three numbers stand for N (Nitrogen), P (Phosphorus), and K (Potassium).
-Different levels of each of these three key nutrients are needed throughout the plant’s life cycle.
+Different levels of these three essential nutrients are needed throughout the plant’s life cycle.

-For example, cannabis requires a higher amount of Nitrogen during its vegetative stage than compared to its flowering stage where less Nitrogen and more Potassium and Phosphorous are required.
-Additional nutrients are obviously needed as well such as calcium and magnesium.
+For example, cannabis requires more Nitrogen during its vegetative stage than its flowering stage, where less Nitrogen and more Potassium and Phosphorous are necessary.
+Additional nutrients are needed as well, such as calcium and magnesium.
 In hydroponic setups, nutrients are added to circulating water.
-Nutrients can be added to the soil, in a variety of ways.
-You can amend soil naturally with additives such as bone meal, blood meal, bat guano, and earthworm casings to name a few.
+Nutrients can be added to the soil in a variety of ways.
+To name a few, you can amend soil naturally with additives such as bone meal, blood meal, bat guano, and earthworm casings.

-There are also foliage sprays (which are sprayed directly to the leaves), liquid and powdered products that can be mixed with water and applied during normal watering.
-There are also organic “teas”.
+There are also foliage sprays (which are sprayed directly to the leaves) and liquid and powdered products that can be mixed with water and applied during regular watering.
+There are also organic “teas.”
 These are unusually homemade, though some premade teas are commercially available.
 Teas usually consist of organic material high in vital nutrients.
 Homemade tea recipes are readily available online.
-PH should be closely monitored when mixing and/or adding nutrients to your plants, soil, and water.
+PH should be closely monitored when mixing and adding nutrients to your plants, soil, and water.

 Other Basic Supplies to Grow Cannabis:

 As can be seen, cannabis plants require a certain level of attention to detail.
-There are a variety of tools that can aid in making it a lot easier to provide the attention of detail required to have quality plants as well as bountiful yields.
-Inside your growing space, you will want to monitor certain variables.
-The first and foremost being the air temperature and relative humidity inside the area.
+Various tools can aid in making it a lot easier to provide the attention to parties needed to have quality plants and bountiful yields.
+Inside your growing space, you will want to monitor specific variables.
+First and foremost are the area’s air temperature and relative humidity.
 This can be accomplished with the use of a thermal hygrometer.

-Many different types of both PH meters, as well as thermal hygrometers, are found on the market today.
-They are readily available online or at any nursery, home improvement, or grow store.
-Humidifiers, dehumidifiers, and portable air conditioners are known to be needed from time to time.
-Checking the humidity levels and temperature will determine if these are needed or not.
+Many different types of PH meters and thermal hygrometers are found on the market today.
+They are available online or at any nursery, home improvement, or grow store.
+In addition, humidifiers, dehumidifiers, and portable air conditioners are known to be needed from time to time.
+Checking the humidity levels and temperature will determine whether these are required.